Trinity Lutheran Church

 Stewardship

-· Please pray for God’s guidance as you reflect on your partnership in Trinity’s ministry through your financial stewardship.
+Please continue to pray for God’s guidance as you reflect on your partnership in Trinity’s ministry through your financial stewardship.
 Thank you.

 Caretaking Cluster